Confined Space Safety · 2–5 min talk

 Safety Reminders

-• Confirm whether the space is permit-required before entry.
+• Confirm rescue readiness before entry.

-• Stop work if conditions change.
+• Stop entry if conditions change or alarms activate.

 Ask the Crew

-• What makes this space permit-required today?
+• What makes this space permit-required?